 Help Them Sort Through Their Interests

 Sure, there is a lot to think about when it comes to selecting a college major.
-You might want to take into consideration the information about the safest college campuses from Nuwber and visit various schools to help your teen figure out which one is right for them.
+You might want to take into consideration the information about the safest college campuses from Nuwber, visit various schools, and consult resources like the best colleges for engineering guide to help your teen figure out which one is right for them.
 In addition to considering things like location and cost, though, also find out about whether a school will offer programs that your teen will benefit from.

 To decide on a school and a major, it’s a good idea to take into account your kid’s interests.
 So, ask your teen about the subjects that they are most interested in learning and what they currently enjoy doing.
 Perhaps they are a big fan of movies.
 If so, they might want to major in film production.
 Or, if they love animals, they might think about going to vet school.
 Other teens might be interested in being their own boss, so a major in entrepreneurship is the best way to go.